jyaquinas/jyaquinas.github.io/_drafts/scrap-notes-db.md

     * data is typically normalized
     * b-tree indexes might be more suitable

+## Oracle Index
+* btree indexes should be created based on how often that column is used for querying (where clause), and how selective it is (more selective the better it is)

 ## Cassandra
 * partition key
     * made up of one or more fields used for partitioning data across multiple nodes (uses consistent hashing for uniformly distributing data)